AKD92/Very-Simple-Messenger-V2/README.md

 <h3>Version 1.3.9</h3>

 <h3>Introduction:</h3>
-<p>VSM is a messaging software written completely in Java.
-Using VSM you can communicate with other persons in the internet.
-VSM does not require you to go through any additional registration, account creation or log-in processes, instead it lets you to use your IP address to connect with other people on the net.</p>
+<p>VSM is a simple messaging software written completely in Java.
+Using VSM you can communicate with other persons in the internet.</p>
+<p>VSM does not require you to go through any additional registration, account creation or log-in processes.
+Instead it lets you to use your IP address to connect with other people on the net.</p>
-<p>VSM is a P2P messaging software, which means it does not use any intermediate server to store user information or to transport messages between users.
+<p>VSM is a P2P messaging software, which means it does not use any intermediate server
+to store user information or to transport messages between users.
 Instead VSM sends messages directly to the IP address that you provide.</p>
+<p>VSM uses UDP as its base networking protocol, hence the name VSM UDP.
+UDP is a very fast protocol, son in VSM you will experience that message come and go very quickly.</p>